Log Cabin Kit Costs – Turn Key Estimate of Log Cabin Kits for Sale

 Turnkey cost is a ballpark figure of the full cost of a completed and livable home.
 It includes things like excavation, utility hookups, appliances, stonework, and more.

 Budgeting for a home purchase is not as scary as it might sound.
 It really breaks down into a few simple steps.
-Pull our a pen and pad and take a few minutes to give these points some consideration:
+Pull out a pen and pad and take a few minutes to give these points some consideration:

 Your monthly expenses aside, this is a huge part of buying the house.
 The higher your down payment, the lower your monthly mortgage payments and the less interest you’ll have to pay over time.
 This money often comes from savings, though many people will get creative and try selling a vehicle or something similar to help bulk up their down payment.

 If you are going into the purchase with a partner, tally up how much income you bring in each month.
 Make sure the number is the after-tax figure, as you don’t want to budget for income you’ll have to pay to the government later.

-These are going to be things like rent, utilities, health insurance, car payments, food, gas, subscriptions, phone plans, going out to eat, shopping for clothes and more.
+These are going to be things like rent, utilities, health insurance, car payments, food, gas, subscriptions, phone plans, eating out, shopping for clothes and more.
 Some of these items will be inflexible, like health insurance and utilities.
-But others such as food and subscriptions have some wiggle room to help you make a budget work.
+Others such as food and subscriptions have some wiggle room to help you make a budget work.

 Homeowner’s insurance, property taxes, and utilities are all factors when you own a home.
 You may need yard work or snow plowing during certain times of the year.
-Because you may not have experience with these costs, try asking friends who are homeowners to see if they can give you some guidance.
+You may not have experience with these costs, so try asking friends who are homeowners to see if they can give you some guidance.

-You will be spending vacations at the cabin, so money spent on hotels will go away or if living fulltime in your log home, expenses may be lower than your current residence.
+You will be spending vacations at the cabin, so money spent on hotels will go away or if living full-time in your log home, expenses may be lower than your current residence.
 Look at all your expenses and figure out which ones will go away.

 The Internet has no shortage of mortgage calculators, so you can start playing around with figures to determine monthly payments and total house costs.
 Enter the down payment you would be able to afford, plus the going interest rate, and by entering the total cost of the house, you will see what the monthly payments would be.

 In the long term, consider how life may change.
 For example, will you be having children?
 What about pets?
 Do you foresee a parent ever moving in with you?

 It can be hard to plan for the unknown, but the future-you will look back and thank the present-you for having budgeted for surprises.
 The best way to do so is to set aside a certain amount each month for savings.
-Not only will this put a nest egg in the bank, it will also allow you to grow into you budget as expenses add up.
+Not only will this put a nest egg in the bank, it will also allow you to grow into your budget as expenses add up.

-Construction Loans vs. mortgages
+Construction Loans Vs. Mortgages

 Construction loans are much shorter-term than mortgages.
 Typically, they are paid out in stages as the home is being built.
 The lender gets detailed plans and a timetable for construction, and pays the builder as the log cabin is being built.

-Conestoga Log Cabins and Homes – What you get from us
+Conestoga Log Cabins And Homes – What You Get From Us

 Whether you are looking for a cute, tiny cabin in the woods or a larger log home, Conestoga has plenty of options for all budgets.
 Peruse our selection of log cabin kits or call us to help with you custom design.